 A tummy tuck, also called abdominoplasty, is a surgical procedure that tightens the abdominal muscles and removes excess fat and skin to restore a youthful contour to the abdominal area.
 A tummy tuck is frequently combined with breast augmentation, also know as a Mommy Makeover, or liposuction to address love handles and muffin tops.
 Most women in good physical health with realistic expectations are candidates for this procedure.

-As a female plastic surgeon, Dr. Gill understands that women seek tummy tuck surgery for a variety of reasons.
-Regardless of yours, Dr. Gill will guide you through the decisions you need to make during your consultation.
+As an aesthetic surgeon, Dr. Ross understands that women seek tummy tuck surgery for a variety of reasons.
+Regardless of yours, Dr. Ross will guide you through the decisions you need to make during your consultation.

 Tummy Tuck FAQs

 What’s the best way to prepare for tummy tuck surgery?

 Preparing for your procedure helps to ensure the best results, as well as an easier recovery.
 If you smoke, stop.
 Any amount of smoking will increase the risk of potential complications.
 Smoking decreases the oxygen levels within your cells, and causes your blood vessels to constrict.
 This will slow your body’s ability to heal.

 Discuss the medications, supplements and vitamins you take with Dr. Ross.
 He might ask you to stop taking some of your medications before surgery.
 Vitamin E is discontinued at least two weeks prior to surgery since it may interfere with blood clotting.
 Aspirin and other NSAIDs may also delay healing or increase your risk of overly excessive bleeding.
 Maintaining a healthy and balanced diet is very important to strengthen your body’s immune system and to help speed recovery.